dlfelps/dlfelps.github.io/_posts/2022-06-20-Reproducible-Dotnet-Series.md

 ---

 The next few posts take step back to examine the benefits of creating reproducible software.
 We will explore:
-  - the continuosly reproducible mindset (this post)
+  - the continuously reproducible mindset (this post)
   - foundational tools for reproducibility ([Exp 03]({% link _posts/2022-06-25-Reproducible-Foundations.md %}))
   - creating a continuously reproducible .NET project ([Exp 04]({% link _posts/2022-07-06-Reproducible-Example.md %}))

 ## Introduction

-Scientific experiments must be repeatable and reproducable to be considered scientific.
-Reproducability in software is optional - software that works but is not reproducible is still successful software.
+Scientific experiments must be repeatable and reproducible to be considered scientific.
+Reproducibility in software is optional - software that works but is not reproducible is still successful software.
 I hope to convince you that the overhead required to create reproducible software is low compared to the benefits that it provides future developers, even if the only future developer is you.

 ## Defining reproducible software